-Schedule a Free Initial Consultation With Our Dedicated Fort Lauderdale Personal Injury Lawyers Today
+Schedule a Free Initial Consultation Today

 We understand that choosing and paying for legal counsel is probably one of the last things on your mind after you have suffered a trauma, but it’s important that you do so.
 That’s why we offer all of our clients a free initial consultation and why most of our cases are taken on a contingency basis – we don’t get paid until we get compensation for you.

 If you have questions regarding whether it is worth pursuing a claim for financial compensation after a car accident, contact our dedicated team of car accident lawyers today by filling out our form.
 You and your family shouldn’t be responsible for someone else’s mistake, and Lawlor, White & Murphey will fight to make sure that you don’t have to pay if at all possible in your case.